w3c/png/tools.md

 A faster C library for reading and writing PNG.
 Does not depend on zlib.

-Does not support APNG (although that is [planned](https://github.com/randy408/libspng/issues/4)), or any of the Third Edition chunks, although there is an open issue on [cICP support](https://github.com/randy408/libspng/issues/218).
+Does not support APNG (although that is [planned](https://github.com/randy408/libspng/issues/4)) and there is an [open PR](https://github.com/randy408/libspng/pull/252) which adds APNG support, or any of the Third Edition chunks, although there is an open issue on [cICP support](https://github.com/randy408/libspng/issues/218).

 ### pnger